cwrc/CWRC-Writer-Dev-Docs/README.md

 #### XML Validation

-The default XML validator is a public server supplied by CWRC.
-The call to it is in the default delegator: [cwrc-git-delegator (NPM)](https://www.npmjs.com/package/cwrc-git-delegator).
-If you are implementing your own delegator, you'll probably want to use the same call to the CWRC validation server.
-The XML validator is another example of a general service that isn't specific to CWRC-Writer.
+The default XML validator is a public server supplied by CWRC and the call to it is handled by the CWRC-WriterBase.
+If you are implementing your own validator, you can specify the URL for it using the `validationUrl` property in the CWRC-WriterBase config.
+However, you will also need to re-implement the [validation module](https://github.com/cwrc/CWRC-WriterBase/blob/master/src/js/layout/modules/validation.js) or ensure that your service returns the same XML that's expected by it.

 #### Document Storage

 The default backend server we use for storage is the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), an Express.js server that in turn uses GitHub for storage.
-We don't make direct calls to GitHub from the browser because we use GitHub's OAuth, which requires that we run a server to recieve the OAuth callback from GitHub.
+We don't make direct calls to GitHub from the browser because we use GitHub's OAuth, which requires that we run a server to receive the OAuth callback from GitHub.

 The [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer) uses one other CWRC NPM package:

 * in NPM: [cwrcgit](https://www.npmjs.com/package/cwrcgit)
 * in GitHub: [CWRC-Git](https://github.com/cwrc/CWRC-Git)
 Client for creating and updating CWRC XML documents in GitHub through the GitHub API.
-Used by the [CWRC-GitServer](jchartrand/CWRC-GitServer).
+Used by the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer).

-Typical development on the server part of the CWRC-Writer will therefore be changes to the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer) (probably to change [routes](https://expressjs.com/en/guide/routing.html)) and to [cwrcgit](https://github.com/cwrc/CWRCGit).
+Typical development on the server part of the CWRC-Writer will therefore be changes to the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer) (probably to change [routes](https://expressjs.com/en/guide/routing.html)) and to [cwrcgit](https://github.com/cwrc/CWRC-Git).
 Both have their own GitHub repository (hyperlinked in the prior sentence) with specifics about how to work with it.
-General development practices are also listed below in [How to Develop with CWRC packages](#how-to-work-with-develop-packages).
+General development practices are also listed below in [How to Develop with CWRC packages](#how-to-develop-with-cwrc-packages).

 ## How to Develop with CWRC Packages